 Title: Estimation of viral richness from shotgun metagenomes using a frequency count approach

-Authors: Allen HK, Bunge J, Foster JA, Stanton TB
+Authors: Allen HK, Bunge J, Foster JA, Bayles DO, Stanton TB

 Journal: BMC Microbiome